Delivery of The National Curriculum

-Our writing journey includes a PAG write - here we learn writing skills e.g. how to use adjectives, what brackets do, new vocabulary to enhance our writing etc. We then apply the skills into various contexts.
+Our writing journey includes the teaching of punctuation, grammar and vocabulary - here we learn writing skills e.g. how to use adjectives, what brackets do, and how language choice can enhance our writing etc .
+We then apply the skills into various contexts.
 Our teachers mark our books in depth at least once a week and we also get the opportunity to evaluate our own and others work.
 The in-depth marking gives us feedback and we have specific tasks to move our learning on.

 We read as writers and use reading opportunities to enhance the language choices, sentence types and themes of our writing.

 Children read daily, this might be; short quiet reading, group, whole class or 1-1.
 We teach children the mechanics of reading and how to decode to read.
 We then also teach how to infer, retrieve, organise and respond to key question types.
-We run reading as a 'skill' and a 'will'.
-'Skill' sessions teach us about reading strategies, decoding and retrieval, etc whilst the 'will' gives us opportunities to explore different text types and read for pleasure.
+We encourage children to use the APE technique when answering questions.
+This is to Answer, Prove and Explain their reasons.
+We encourage children to read for purpose and pleasure..

 We teach phonics daily in Early Years and KS1, then as needed (groups or individuals) from KS2.
 We follow Phonics Bug (supported by Portsmouth agreed actions).
 Some of our children also receive ‘Read-Write-Inc’ sessions.
 Our spellings come from the National Curriculum and the spelling lists are uploaded to the site.

 Phonics - Phonics Bug

 Reading - We do not use one specific scheme but a variety of texts including Oxford Reading Tree, Songbirds, Bug Club, etc.